 - 9.1 There are two competition categories (Sport Classes) in wheelchair tennis: Open Division and Quad Division.
-Eligibility for them is based on the extent to which the Player's Eligible Impairment affects his/her ability to execute the Fundamental Activities. - 9.2 Parts Two and Three of Appendix One specify the assessment methodology and assessment criteria for the allocation of a Sport Class. - 9.3 Any Player who meets the requirements of Articles 6.1 and 6.2 will be eligible to compete in the Open Division (see Part Three of Appendix One). - 9.4 A Player who meets the requirements of Articles 6.1 and 6.2 and the requirements set out in Part Three of Appendix One will also be eligible to compete in the Quad Division. - 9.5 A Player who does not meet the requirements of Articles 6.1 and/or 6.2 will not be eligible to compete in ITF Wheelchair Tournaments and will be allocated Sport Class Not Eligible (NE) (see Part Five), subject only to the Transitional Provisions.
+A player who has an Eligible Impairment that meets the Minimum Impairment Criteria will be able to compete in the Open Division.
+Eligibility for the Quad Division is based on the extent to which the Player's Eligible Impairment affects his/her ability to execute the Fundamental Activities of wheelchair tennis. - 9.2 Parts Two and Three of Appendix One specify the assessment methodology and assessment criteria for the allocation of a Sport Class. - 9.3 Any Player who meets the requirements of Articles 6.1 and 6.2 will be eligible to compete in the Open Division (see Part Three of Appendix One). - 9.4 A Player who meets the requirements of Articles 6.1 and 6.2 and the requirements set out in Part Three of Appendix One will also be eligible to compete in the Quad Division. - 9.5 A Player who does not meet the requirements of Articles 6.1 and/or 6.2 will not be eligible to compete in ITF Wheelchair Tournaments and will be allocated Sport Class Not Eligible (NE) (see Part Five).